gnanibioinfo/EzMAP-v2.0/README.md

 ## Installation

-EzMAP2 can be installed in **any directory** on your system.
+EzMAP v2.0 can be installed in **any directory** on your system.
 There is no restriction to a specific location.

 The installation has two phases:

 1. **Prerequisites** (manual): install the **Java runtime** (provided in the source package) and **R**.
 These are the only tools you need to install yourself.
-2. **Pipeline setup** (automated, from inside the GUI): once EzMAP2 is launched, click **"Set up"** in the GUI.
+2. **Pipeline setup** (automated, from inside the GUI): once EzMAP v2.0 is launched, click **"Set up"** in the GUI.
 This will automatically install Miniconda, the pinned `EzMAP2-qiime2` conda environment (QIIME2 2024.10), and the required R/Shiny/Bioconductor packages.

 ### Quick Start

-After downloading and extracting the EzMAP2 package:
+After downloading and extracting the EzMAP v2.0 package:

 **Step 1 — Install prerequisites (all platforms):**
 - Install the Java runtime included in the `java/` folder of the source package, or download it from [Adoptium (Java 11+)](https://adoptium.net/).